 In case you didn't know, LED lights come in either half-wave or full-wave versions.
 What's the difference?
 It has to do with the speed of the flicker.

 All LED lights cycle on and off very rapidly.
 That's partly why they're so energy efficient.
 But they don't all cycle on/off at the same rates.
 Half-wave lights cycle at about 60 times per second.
 Full-wave lights cycle twice as fast at 120 times per second.

 Why should you care?
 You might not, but some people do.

-Half wave lights are generally less expensive than full wave lights.
+Half-wave lights are generally less expensive than full-wave lights.
 And that's why many people end up with half waves - whether they really want them or not.
-In fact, many people buy the cheaper sets without realizing what they're getting.
+In fact, many people buy cheaper sets without realizing what they're getting.